jonnonz1/nz-statute-book/acts/public/1989/government-roading-powers-act-1989.md

     (iv) The boundaries of all other types (if any) of legal access (whether rights of way, roadlines, private roads, or any other types whatever) connecting the road or part to any other parcel of land:
     (v) The title references of every parcel of land to which subparagraph (iii) or subparagraph (iv) of this paragraph applies:
   (b) Every such declaration shall indicate where the plan is held and may be inspected:
-  (c) The Authority shall cause to be forwarded to the District Land Registrar a copy of the declaration as gazetted, together with a certificate signed by a duly authorised officer of the Authority, setting out by sufficient descriptions and title references every parcel of land that is affected by that limited access road, either by reason of the parcel of land adjoining the limited access road or by reason of the legal access of the parcel of land to any other road being lost or adversely affected as a result of the creation of the limited access road; and the District Land Registrar shall record it against the titles to all the parcels of land described in it:
+  (c) The Agency shall cause to be forwarded to the District Land Registrar a copy of the declaration as gazetted, together with a certificate signed by a duly authorised officer of the Agency, setting out by sufficient descriptions and title references every parcel of land that is affected by that limited access road, either by reason of the parcel of land adjoining the limited access road or by reason of the legal access of the parcel of land to any other road being lost or adversely affected as a result of the creation of the limited access road; and the District Land Registrar shall record it against the titles to all the parcels of land described in it:
   (d) Where any land affected by the declaration is Maori land the authority shall cause to be deposited in the office of the Registrar of the Maori Land Court a copy of the declaration as gazetted, together with a certificate in the form and containing the details specified in paragraph (c) of this section, and the Registrar shall record the declaration and the certificate in the records of the Court:
-  (e) The Authority shall cause a copy of the declaration and plan to be sent to every territorial Authority in whose district the limited access road or part is situated:
+  (e) The Agency shall cause a copy of the declaration and plan to be sent to every territorial authority in whose district the limited access road or part is situated:
-  (f) The Authority shall cause a copy of the declaration as published in the Gazette to be served on the owners and occupiers of all land which is affected by the declaration, so far as they can be ascertained.
+  (f) The Agency shall cause a copy of the declaration as published in the Gazette to be served on the owners and occupiers of all land which is affected by the declaration, so far as they can be ascertained.

 ### 95 Certificate of land affected to be forwarded to District Land Registrar
-(1) Where any land is purchased, set apart, or otherwise acquired for, or declared to be, a limited access road under section 88(2) of this Act, there shall be forwarded to the District Land Registrar a certificate by a duly authorised officer of the Authority that the land referred to in it by sufficient descriptions and title references comprises every parcel of land that is affected by that limited access road, either by reason of—and the District Land Registrar shall record the certificate against the titles so specified.
+(1) Where any land is purchased, set apart, or otherwise acquired for, or declared to be, a limited access road under section 88(2) of this Act, there shall be forwarded to the District Land Registrar a certificate by a duly authorised officer of the Agency that the land referred to in it by sufficient descriptions and title references comprises every parcel of land that is affected by that limited access road, either by reason of—and the District Land Registrar shall record the certificate against the titles so specified.
   (a) The parcel of land adjoining the limited access road; or (b) The legal access of the parcel of land to any other road being lost or adversely affected as a result of the creation of the limited access road—
 (2) Where any land to which subsection (1) of this section applies is Maori land then the provisions of that subsection shall apply, in addition, as if the District Land Registrar were the Registrar of the Maori Land Court, who shall record the certificate in the records of that Court.
-(3) Where the Authority revokes the status of limited access road from any State highway or part, it shall cause a copy of the Gazette notice, together with a certificate signed by a duly authorised officer of the Authority setting out by sufficient descriptions and title references all parcels of land affected by the revocation, to be forwarded to—
+(3) Where the Agency revokes the status of limited access road from any State highway or part, it shall cause a copy of the Gazette notice, together with a certificate signed by a duly authorised officer of the Agency setting out by sufficient descriptions and title references all parcels of land affected by the revocation, to be forwarded to—
   (a) The District Land Registrar, who shall record the certificate against the titles to all the parcels of land so described; and
   (b) The Registrar of the Maori Land Court, if any of the land affected is Maori land, who shall record the certificate in the records of the Court; and
   (c) Every territorial authority in whose district the State highway or part is situated; and